 Advantages of the CGPA system in education

-- It takes the pressure off from the students at every level
+- It takes the pressure off the students at every level

-Already the students are under a lot of pressure in order to do the best according to his or her capability.
+Already the students are under a lot of pressure in order to do their best according to his or their capability.
 In general, the gradation system does not focus on the students’ actual scores in an official manner so, therefore, each and every student is not segregated on the basis of their marks obtained.

 In the continuous rat race, this gradation system does not let any student feel inferior because of one or two fewer marks obtained.

 It also relieves the students from becoming fussy about getting a better grade like an O. It helps the students to have the necessary education without indulging much in the rat race.

 This is done in order to make the students into actually responsible citizens of the future and not just machines who would run for marks.
 The best fact about it is that they will receive the same recognition in the CGPA grading system as the percentage system but without the burdensome pressure.

 The main disadvantage of the percentage method is that many of the students are segregated from the average and below-average students but it leads to intense pressure among each and every individual who are competing against each other.
 The learning that is supposed to be a fun task, will remain a fun task because of the CGPA system.